mtacker/snowflake-demo/00_snowflake_cicd_setup.md

 # Enabling CI/CD changes to Snowflake using Github Actions

-After completing these steps you will be able to deploy DDL and DML changes direct to multiple Snowflake accounts based upon the branch (DEV/QA/PRD) you commit to.
+After completing these steps you will be able to deploy DDL and DML changes direct to multiple Snowflake accounts based upon the commits to each branch.
+Commits to "DEV" branch will push changes to your "DEV" account (and QA/PRD respectively).

-- Deep-dive video covering this deployment model [^1]
+- Snowflake video covering this deployment model [^1]
-- Snowflake/Github Actions integration [^2]
+- Snowflake/Github Actions integration documentation [^2]

-Visit [Coding Beauty](https://codingbeautydev.com) for articles on JavaScript, React, Next.js, and more.

-This is the [deployment model](https://docs.snowflake.com/en/developer-guide/git/git-overview){:target="_blank"} we are building to:
+The [deployment model](https://docs.snowflake.com/en/developer-guide/git/git-overview) we are building to:
 <img src="./.images/git_integration.png" alt="Git Integration with Snowflake using a local stage" width="600" height="600">

 ## Summary of Steps: